 Dr. Jason S. Hauptman is an associate professor of neurological surgery and a board-certified pediatric neurosurgeon.
 He is a staff neurosurgeon at both Seattle Childrens Hospital and Harborview Medical Center.
 He dedicates a significant portion of his clinical practice to the surgical management of epilepsy, both in children (Seattle Children’s Hospital) and adults (Harborview Medical Center).

-Dr. Ko is a UW assistant professor in the Department of Neurological Surgery at the University of Washington Medical Center and Harborview Medical Center.
+Dr. Ko is an associate professor in the Department of Neurological Surgery at the University of Washington Medical Center and Harborview Medical Center.
 In addition to general neurosurgery, he specializes in functional and restorative neurosurgery, epilepsy and neurosurgery for pain.
 Dr. Ko also conducts research in the areas of deep brain stimulation (DBS) and epilepsy.
 In particular, he is interested in ways to use imaging techniques and the electrical activity of the brain to better understand and treat diseases such as Parkinson’s disease, essential tremor and seizures.